Online Degrees Blog Social difficulties in autism

 Lack of empathy

-Empathy, the ability to understand and share others' emotions, can be impaired in individuals with ASD.
+Empathy, the ability to understand and share others' emotions, can be impaired in individuals with autism.
 They may have difficulty perceiving and understanding the emotions of those around them.

-This does not mean that individuals with ASD lack compassion or the desire to connect with others, but rather they may struggle with accurately identifying and responding to others' emotional states.
+This does not mean that individuals with autism lack compassion or the desire to connect with others, but rather they may struggle with accurately identifying and responding to others' emotional states.

 Repetitive and restricted behaviors